Submitted by on

 • Procurement and acquisition

 DoD gave contractors several years to meet the requirements set forth in the three levels for CMMC compliance.
-Since 2020, thousands of vendors have worked to understand just what is required of their businesses to be CMMC compliant.
-Contractors that have not met the CMMC compliance requirements by 2025 risk losing valuable DoD business.
+Since 2020, thousands of vendors have worked to understand just what is required of their businesses to become CMMC compliant.
+Contractors that have not met the CMMC compliance requirements by 2025 risk losing the ability to bid on and ultimately win valuable DoD contracts.

 What is Required of Businesses?